 Regular Review for Continual Improvement

 Experience has demonstrated that the effectiveness and credibility of these mechanisms requires a commitment by all parties to engage in constructive dialogue aimed at a mutually satisfactory resolution of the issues involved.
 In addition to strengthening the incentives for parties to participate, Canada will continue to explore how to make these mechanisms more accessible to those affected by extractive sector projects.
 Both mechanisms will be reviewed on a regular basis to incorporate lessons learned, as well as from the growing body of knowledge on effective dialogue facilitation mechanisms.

-Strengthening the Environment Affecting Responsible Business
+Strengthening the Environment Affecting Responsible Business Practices

 A stable, open, transparent, and predictable investment environment is important to internationally active Canadian extractive sector companies and also to local governments and stakeholders.
 An environment that also encourages the creation of value for the communities and countries within which extractive sector companies operate helps transform business opportunities into success.

 Canada recognizes that action by industry may not bring about sustainable positive change in the absence of broader, coordinated efforts at the national and regional levels.
 The Government of Canada works with interlocutors at international, bilateral and organizational levels, on a range of activities which strengthen the environment affecting business activities abroad in a way that is conducive to advancing CSR performance and benefits on the ground.
 Viewed together, the Government’s actions provide a foundation for extractive sector companies, including developers, to go above and beyond legal requirements and reflect Canadian values in their work abroad through their implementation of CSR.